Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

 Is Memorial Day a good time to buy sleep products?

 Memorial Day is one of the biggest times for discounts on sleep products and mattresses.
-You'll see not only some of the most generous sales or bundles but also a long sales runway meaning deals will run for a few days after the holiday, as we're seeing right now.
+We see some of the most generous sales and bundles, as well as a long sales runway -- meaning deals will run for a few days after the actual holiday.

 How we choose the best Memorial Day deals

-Our team of expert shoppers and deal hunters spans years of helping buyers understand which major sales and deals are legitimately good and which are more routine.
+Our team of expert shoppers and deal hunters has worked for years helping buyers understand which major sales and deals are legitimately good and which are more routine.
 That includes Black Friday, Prime Day, Memorial Day and countless other shopping events.
 We've gotten good at weeding out scams and superficial deals so you see only the best offers from retailers all over.

 We look for real discounts, quality reviews and remaining sale time when choosing the best sleep deals to share with you.
 We have a team of sleep experts who have tested over 200 mattresses and more bedding and sleep accessories than we can count.